arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

  ```

-- Schema Registry Starts and starts listening for requests
+- Schema Registry Starts and starts listening for requests.
 ```
 ...
 ...